nexton-labs/code-style-guides/React/Nexton Best Practice/Readme.md

 ##  Keep components small and function-specific
 - As we all know, with React, it’s possible to have huge components that execute a number of tasks.
 But a better way to design components is to keep them small, so that one component corresponds to one function.

 - Ideally, a single component should render a specific bit of your page or modify a particular behavior.
-There are many advantages to this:
+There are many advantages to this.

 ##  Reusability is important
 - By sticking to the rule of one function = one component, we can improve the reusability of components.
 We should skip trying to build a new component for a function if there already exists a component for that function.